RileyLin/Data-Eng-Practice/aws_startup_sa_interview_prep/phase_3_presentation_prep.md

 ---

-## 2. Presentation Structure (Slide Deck Outline)

-**Instructions:** Use this 5-slide structure as a template for your presentation.
-Draft the key talking points for each slide.
-Remember to keep it concise and focused on the narrative.

-### **Slide 1: Title**
-*   **Title:** Automating Sales Insights: How an AI-Powered App Reduced Case Prep Time by 90%
-*   **Subtitle:** A technical walkthrough of a generative AI solution built on AWS.
-*   **Your Name & Role**

-### **Slide 2: Situation/Task (The Business Problem)**
-*   **Key Idea:** Focus on the customer's (the sales team's) pain.
-Make it tangible.
-*   **Communication Strategy:** Start with the "why."
-Don't jump to technology yet.
-Explain the manual, frustrating process that existed before your solution.
-Use visuals if possible (e.g., a diagram showing a person juggling multiple spreadsheets and documents).
-*   **Talking Points:**
-    *   "Our sales and underwriting teams were spending 4-5 hours of manual, repetitive work on every single new business case."
-    *   "This involved ad-hoc reporting, profitability analysis, and manual industry research.
-It was slow, prone to error, and knowledge wasn't being shared effectively."
-    *   "The business impact was clear: slower response times to customers and a painful, unscalable onboarding process for new hires.
-The core problem was a lack of automation and centralized intelligence."

-### **Slide 3: Action (The Solution Architecture)**
-*   **Key Idea:** Present a clean, high-level architectural diagram that tells the story of the solution.
-*   **Communication Strategy:** Walk through the diagram from left to right, explaining how data flows and is transformed.
-Address the mixed audience by explaining *what* each component does in simple terms before going deeper.
-*   **Diagram Components:**
-    1.  **Data Sources** (Snowflake DB, External APIs)
-    2.  **Python Backend** (Hosted on **AWS ECS on Fargate**) - Explain this as "the brain of the operation, running in a scalable, serverless container."
-    3.  **AWS Bedrock API** - Explain as "the Generative AI service we use to analyze data and generate insights."
-    4.  **Streamlit UI** - Explain as "the simple web interface for the sales team to interact with."
-    5.  **PDF Generation** - The final output.
-*   **Talking Points:**
-    *   "To solve this, I designed and built an AI-powered application.
-Here’s how it works at a high level."
-    *   "First, the application, running on AWS ECS, pulls structured data from our Snowflake warehouse."
-    *   "It then sends that data along with a prompt to the AWS Bedrock API, asking it to perform a detailed analysis."
-    *   "The user interacts with a simple Streamlit front-end, and the final output is a client-ready PDF report, generated in minutes."

-### **Slide 4: Action (Key Decisions & Trade-offs)**
-*   **Key Idea:** This is the most critical slide for an SA role.
-Show you think like an architect.
-Pick 2-3 key decisions.
-*   **Communication Strategy:** For each decision, explicitly state the **trade-off** you considered and why you made your choice.
-Frame it as balancing competing needs (e.g., speed vs. control, cost vs. features).
-*   **Talking Point 1 (Why a Custom App vs. a BI Dashboard?):**
-    *   "My first big decision was to build a custom Streamlit app instead of using a standard BI tool.
-The **trade-off** was more development effort upfront.
-But the **benefit** was a perfectly tailored workflow for the sales team and, crucially, the ability to integrate directly with Python-based AI services like Bedrock, which a BI tool couldn't do."
-*   **Talking Point 2 (Why ECS with Fargate for Hosting?):**
-    *   "For deployment, I chose AWS ECS with Fargate.
-The **trade-off** was learning how to containerize the application versus using a simple virtual machine.
-The **benefit** was immense: we got a serverless, scalable, and cost-effective solution.
-We don't pay for idle servers, and it can automatically handle more users during busy quoting seasons."
-*   **Talking Point 3 (Why AWS Bedrock for AI?):**
-    *   "For the AI component, I chose to use a managed service, AWS Bedrock.
-The **trade-off** was using a managed API versus the flexibility of hosting our own open-source model.
-The **benefit** was a massive reduction in operational overhead, built-in security and compliance, and the ability to easily experiment with different foundation models to find the best one for our needs."

-### **Slide 5: Result (The Business & Customer Impact)**
-*   **Key Idea:** End on a high note with clear, quantified results.
-Reconnect back to the pain points from Slide 2.
-*   **Communication Strategy:** Use large, bold numbers.
-Start with your most impressive metric.
-*   **Talking Points:**
-    *   "The impact on the business was immediate and significant.
-We reduced case preparation time from over **4 hours to under 30 minutes**—a 90% reduction."
-    *   "This translated to faster turnaround for customers and allowed each sales rep to handle a larger pipeline."
-    *   "We also created a consistent, high-quality reporting standard and a scalable onboarding process for new team members."
-    *   "Ultimately, this project proved that by investing in targeted AI automation on the cloud, we could directly improve the productivity and effectiveness of our entire sales organization."
+## 2. Slide-by-Slide Content & Delivery Guide

+This section provides the content for each slide, ready to be copied, along with notes on how to deliver each part of the narrative.

 ---

-## 3. Rehearsal and Delivery

-**Instructions:** Practice delivering the presentation out loud.
-Record yourself or present to a friend who is not a data expert.

-**Key things to check:**
-*   [ ] **Timing:** Is the presentation between 20-25 minutes?
-*   [ ] **Clarity:** Can a non-technical person (like an Account Manager) understand the business problem and the value of your solution?
-*   [ ] **Q&A Ready:** Be prepared for deep-dive questions on your architecture.
-They will interrupt you.
-Why Fargate vs. EC2?
-What kind of prompts did you use for Bedrock?
-How did you ensure data security?
-Your `phase_2_technical_prep.md` will be crucial here.
+### **Slide 1: Title Slide**

+*   **Slide Title:** `Automating Sales Insights: How an AI-Powered App Reduced Case Prep Time by 90%`

+*   **On-Slide Content (Body):**
+    *   A technical walkthrough of a generative AI solution built on AWS.
+    *   [Your Name]
+    *   [Your Current Role]

+---

+### **Slide 2: The Business Problem**

+*   **Slide Title:** `The Challenge: A 5-Hour Manual Process for Every Sales Case`

+*   **On-Slide Content (Body):**
+    *   Sales & Underwriting teams spent 4-5 hours on manual prep per case.
+    *   Process involved ad-hoc reporting, manual analysis, and repetitive research.
+    *   **Existing tools (e.g., BI dashboards) could not automate the workflow or integrate AI.**
+    *   **Business Impact:**
+        *   Slow response times to customers.
+        *   Inconsistent report quality.
+        *   Painful, unscalable onboarding for new hires.

+*   **Speaker Notes / Delivery:**
+    *   "Start by grounding the audience in the *pain*.
+This wasn't just an inconvenience; it was a bottleneck affecting revenue and growth."
+    *   "Before I show you the solution, I want you to feel the frustration of the old process.
+Picture a sales rep juggling multiple spreadsheets, manually copying data, just to get a single quote out the door.
+Crucially, their existing tools like Power BI simply couldn't automate this kind of complex, document-based workflow."

+---

+### **Slide 3: The Solution Architecture**

+*   **Slide Title:** `The Solution: An AI-Powered Automation Platform on AWS`

+*   **On-Slide Content (Body):**
+    *   This slide should be **visual**.
+Use a clean, high-level architectural diagram with the following components and labels.
+The text below should be part of the diagram itself.
+    *   **Mermaid Diagram Code:**
+        ```mermaid
+        graph LR
+            A["[Icon: Databases]<br>Data Sources<br>(Snowflake, External APIs)"] --> B["[Icon: AWS ECS]<br>Python Backend on AWS ECS + Fargate<br>(The 'Brain')"];
+            B --> C["[Icon: AWS Bedrock]<br>Generative AI with AWS Bedrock<br>(The 'Analyst')"];
+            C --> D["[Icon: Web UI]<br>Interactive AI Assistant<br>(Chat, Email Drafts, PDF Export)"];
+        ```

+*   **Speaker Notes / Delivery:**
+    *   "Here is the high-level view of the solution I designed and built.
+Let me walk you through the data flow from left to right."
+    *   "The backend logic runs on ECS and uses Bedrock to perform the initial analysis.
+But the key innovation is where it ends up: not in a static report, but in an **Interactive AI Assistant**, which I built using Streamlit.
+This is the 'cockpit' for the sales team."
+    *   "Within this interface, they can chat with the results, ask follow-up questions like 'what are the top three risk factors?', and even ask the AI to draft a client-facing email summarizing the findings.
+The PDF is just one possible export from this dynamic session.
+Now, let's talk about *why*..."

+---

+### **Slide 4: Key Architectural Decisions**

+*   **Slide Title:** `Key Architectural Decisions & Trade-offs`

+*   **On-Slide Content (Body):**
+    *   **1. Why a Custom App over a BI Dashboard?**
+        *   **Benefit:** Tailored workflow & direct Generative AI integration. **Created a reusable pattern.**
+        *   **Trade-off:** Higher initial development effort.
+    *   **2. Why ECS with Fargate for Hosting?**
+        *   **Benefit:** Serverless, scalable, and cost-effective (no idle cost).
+        *   **Trade-off:** Learning curve for containerization vs. a simple VM.
+    *   **3. Why AWS Bedrock for AI?**
+        *   **Benefit:** Managed security, reduced operational overhead, easy model experimentation.
+        *   **Trade-off:** Less flexibility than self-hosting an open-source model.

+*   **Speaker Notes / Delivery:**
+    *   "This slide is the most important for an architect.
+It’s not just about what you build, but why you build it that way.
+I had to make several key decisions..."
+    *   (On the first point): "My first big decision was why build a custom app at all.
+The key driver was that BI tools couldn't solve the problem, and we needed deep integration with AI services.
+This wasn't just about solving one team's issue; it was about creating a new *capability* for the business—a pattern for rapidly deploying custom, AI-powered tools."
+    *   (For the other points, explain the benefit you gained against the trade-off you consciously accepted).
+    *   "These choices were about balancing speed, scalability, and operational simplicity to deliver the best outcome for the business."

+---

+### **Slide 5: Business Impact**

+*   **Slide Title:** `Results: A 90% Faster Process and a New Strategic Capability`

+*   **On-Slide Content (Body):**
+    *   **-90%** → Case preparation time reduced from **~5 hours to <30 minutes**.
+    *   **100%** → Consistent reporting standard and quality, regardless of employee.
+    *   **New Capability** → Established a reusable pattern for future AI-driven applications.
+    *   **High-Impact** → Empowered sales team with an **AI Co-Pilot** for dynamic insights.

+*   **Speaker Notes / Delivery:**
+    *   "So, what was the final outcome?
+The impact was immediate and significant.
+We didn't just build a tool; we transformed a core business process."
+    *   "By reducing prep time by 90%, we fundamentally improved productivity.
+But the real game-changer was moving from static reports to a dynamic **AI Co-Pilot**.
+We didn't just free up their time; we armed them with a tool for deeper, faster analysis, allowing them to focus on high-value strategic conversations with clients."
+    *   "And critically, we didn't just build one app.
+We built a *pattern*.
+We now have a proven architecture that we can reuse to quickly spin up other custom AI solutions, turning what was a multi-month project into a matter of weeks."